Welcome to StudioRishan

 One of my most popular Animations on YouTube

 This was a passion project of mine to express my love for the game Five Nights at Freddy's.
-The original game came out in August 8th, 2014 and in 2024 I published this video around the anniversary after 2 - 3 months of hard work in production and post-processing.
-This was also my last time using the animation software Source Filmmaker as I would later learn Blender on my own time.
+The original game came out on August 8th, 2014, and in 2024, I published this video around the anniversary after 2 - 3 months of hard work in production and post-processing.
+This was also my last time using the animation software Source Filmmaker, as I would later learn Blender on my own time.

 Video Link: https://youtu.be/934GlHsbYdY?si=7oRM5zd-eU6VCqVC